Xinhao33/Advent-of-Code-2022/README.md

 I use a lot of if condition in order to solve two question in one question, but it takes a long time to caculate the result.
 There must be a way to simplify the fonction Day11_1().
 But I still think that consider every monkey as a type is a good start.

+## Day 12

+dijkstra hasn't finished yet

+## Day13

+Instead of contert data in string by input.map(string), I find a new way to convert data in it's proper form: JSON

+construction of a comparator in this question is interesting. usage of array.flat() and recursion

+for day13_2, sort based on comparator we have constructed